Skip to Content

 A lone hut among green paddy fields at Lake Maninjau in west Sumatra

-If you’re into sketching, painting, or writing, this is absolutely the place to do it.
+If you’re into sketching, painting, or writing, this is the place to do it.
 There’s inspiration everywhere.

 Fisherman rides a boat through Lake Maninjau in West Sumatra.